Pylons/pyramid/docs/narr/project.rst

    running build_ext
    ..
    ----------------------------------------------------------------------
-   Ran 2 tests in 0.647s
+   Ran 1 test in 0.108s

    OK

 The tests are found in the ``tests.py`` module in your ``paster create`` -generated project.
-Two sample tests exist.
+One sample test exists.

 The Interactive Shell
 ---------------------